SEO Services For Small Business

-To be fair, there is no shortage of SEO horror stories of unscrupulous SEO service providers promising the moon and stars for some cheap monthly rate.
+To be fair, there is no shortage of SEO horror stories of unscrupulous SEO companies promising the moon and stars for some cheap monthly rate.
 They promise to get your website on page 1 which sounds great!
 But wait – for which keywords?
 Are the keywords they get on page 1 going to bring any meaningful increase in traffic or leads to your website?

 The other challenge is the length of time to achieve results.
 We are all accustomed to getting things fast.
 When you buy something at the store, you normally get what you paid for right away.
 You may book a plane ticket 6 months in advance, but you know you have a seat reserved when the time comes.
 But with SEO, you are asked to pay for a service that really can’t guarantee specific results.
 So that’s a hurdle – small businesses can’t afford to waste money and they need to know what they’re getting in return for their money.

 On top of all that, SEO is complicated.
 Much more so than you might imagine.
 The Google Search algorithm uses more than 200 “signals” to index web content and their algorithm is constantly changing.
 Backlinks, meta-tags, Domain Authority, keyword density and so much more.
 A good SEO provider spends a lot of their time keeping up with the myriad of technical aspects that are necessary for good SEO.
 As a small business owner, unless you’re particularly tech savvy, this stuff is hard to understand.